zhxlia/Awesome-TableReasoning-LLM-Survey/README.md

 Considering the high annotation and training overheads of table reasoning, there has been a lot of work on applying LLMs to table reasoning tasks to reduce the overheads, which has become the current mainstream method.

 ## Benchmarks and Leaderboard
+In this part, we present leadboards of currect mainstream benchmarks of table reasoning with LLMs.
+Each benchmark is ordered by the performance.
+**Type** denotes the reasoning types:
+* PLM-SOTA: the best performance of small-scale PLMs;
+* LLM-fine-tuned: fine-tuning LLMs;
+* LLM-few-shot: inference using LLMs with few-shot.

 ### <a href="https://ppasupat.github.io/WikiTableQuestions/" target="_blank">WikiTableQuestions</a>
 WikiTableQuestions serves as the initial benchmark in the table QA task, which has open-domain tables accompanied by complex questions.